enioka-Haute-Couture/enioka_scan/docs/api/scanner_activity.md

 :::{cpp:var} Integer cameraViewId = null

-If the camera SDK is included, it will be defined to :::{cpp:var}R.id.camera_scan_view It is the ID of the [`CameraBarcodeScanView`](camera.md#the-camerabarcodescanview-class) inside the `layoutIdCamera` layout.
+If the camera SDK is included, it will be set to :::{cpp:var}R.id.camera_scan_view It is the ID of the [`CameraBarcodeScanView`](camera.md#the-camerabarcodescanview-class) inside the `layoutIdCamera` layout.
 :::